stefanzweifel/laravel-disable-updated-at/README.md

 [![License](https://poser.pugx.org/wnx/laravel-disable-updated-at/license)](https://packagist.org/packages/wnx/laravel-disable-updated-at)

 A quick and easy way to disable the `updated_at` column on an Eloquent Model.
+(For more information on how to use this Trait read [this blog post](https://stefanzweifel.io/posts/disableupdatedat-trait-for-laravel-5-4))

 ### Installing